thegetty/quire-docs/content/docs-v1/metadata-configuration.md

 ### Page Titles

-Set the text to be used as a divider between the `label` and `title` on pages throughout your site.
+Set the text character to be used as a divider between the `label` and `title` on pages throughout your site.
 While this divider may not be visible on the pages themselves, it is often used in other contexts, such as the table of contents and page metadata.

 ```yaml
 pageTitle: